Story Coaching for Beginning Novelists

 Interested in Story Coaching?

-If you are working on a novel and think story coaching might help, contact me and tell me a little about your project.
+If you are working on a novel — or have long wanted to write one — you are welcome to contact me and tell me a little about your project.

-You do not need to send a full manuscript at first.
+You do not need to send a manuscript with your first message.

-• what kind of novel you are writing,
+• what kind of novel you think you may be writing,

 • where you are in the process,